dajat/vpn-discover/README.md

 </p>

 <h1>Observing and Understanding Virtual Private Networks</h1>
 In this tutorial, we observe and understand a Virtual Private Network and how it helps to securely link two computers or networks.
-Also, this explores how different IP address are assigned under different computers. <br />
+Also, this tutorial explores how different IP addresses are assigned under different computers. <br />

 <h2>Environments and Technologies Used</h2>